cegme/MADden/demo_script_cikm2012.md

 MADlib can be installed on Postgres and Greenplum database.

 #### 3. Parallel linear-chain CRF training for part of speech tagging.
+CRF training is a convex optimization process involving mutiple iterations.
 We use a Python UDF to drive the computation until the stop criterion is met.
 Within each iteration, we use user-deﬁned aggregate functions to parallel the computation of the log-likelihood and gradient vector over all documents.
 At the end of